arif-rachim/react-hook-useobserver/readme.md

 }

 ```
-The preceding scenario is an illustration of a common performance issue with React.
+The preceding scenario is an illustration of a common re-rendering issue in React application.
 We have an `Example` component with a state `count`,
 and `Example` component render the `DataGrid` component.
 In general, the `DataGrid` component is huge and contains numerous rows.
 If we don't conduct performance optimization, such as using `React.memo`, we will run into performance issue because React will re-render
 the entire component  when the function from `setCount` is called.